isene/hp-41_AMASTRO.ROM/README.md

 # hp-41_AMASTRO.ROM

-**NOTE** NOT READY FOR USE YET

-The amature astronomy rom for the HP-41 calculator - telescope and observational utilities.
+The amature astronomy rom for the HP-41 calculator: Telescope and observational utilities.

 ## *GAZE